This is a very simple game that most preschoolers can play successfully. In fact, most young children are better at this game than adults.

 The versions of Memory sold in most stores are made by Hasbro.

-Click the below icons to print out grid, rules and notes.
+Click the below icons to print out grid, rules, notes and cards.